As The Holiday Season Gets Started, A Look Back At Aprons And Their Stories

 It's the stories and people behind those aprons that have delighted EllynAnne Geisel for years.

-Geisel wrote The Apron Book in 1999, after 26 years as a successful, full-time homemaker.
+Geisel wrote The Apron Book in 2006, after many years as a successful, full-time homemaker.
 The book, an update of which has just been reissued, is a celebration of aprons — their many patterns and uses, and stories from enthusiasts about the roles aprons have played in their lives.
 But early in her life, Geisel says she didn't have much experience cooking and was worried about her abilities.

 The day of her wedding, she says her husband's aunt "gave me the 1975 edition of The New York Times Cookbook with a tucked in note that suggested if I could read, I could cook, and she had faith I could read.
 She was right, and 42 years later, her note still carries much wisdom."

 When her children left the home, she says she decided she wanted to try a new job as a writer.
-Her first subject would be the apron "as the iconic symbolic of my homemaking years."
+Her first subject would be the apron "as the icon symbolic of my homemaking years."

 Adding to those she already had, Geisel started to collect aprons of all kinds, taking time to notice the different patterns, fabrics, designs, accents and most importantly, the stories behind each one.